-Coolant temperature warning light " 💒 "
+Oil temperature warning light "

 This warning light comes on when the engine overheats.
-When this occurs during operation, stop the engine as soon as it is safe to do so and allow it to cool down for about 10 minutes.
+When this occurs, stop the engine as soon as it is safe to do so, and allow it to cool.

-The electrical circuit of the warning light can be checked by turning the key to "ON".
-If the warning light does not come on, and then go off, have a Yamaha dealer check the electrical circuit.
+The electrical circuit of the warning light can be checked by turning the key to "ON", with the engine stop switch set to " \bigcirc ", and then pushing the start switch.